vyelamanchili/v3r.d9/sites/yvranjeesh/wp-content/plugins/optinmonster/readme.txt

 OptinMonster's signature <a href="https://optinmonster.com/features/exit-intent/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">exit-intent popup technology</a> can help you convert abandoning visitors into subscribers and customers.

-With exit intent popups, your visitors see a targeted popup message at the precise moment they are about to leave.
+With exit intent popups, visitors see a popup message with your best offer at the precise moment they’re about to leave.

-Exit popups are proven to convert an additional 2 - 4% of your visitors into email subscribers and paying customers.
+Exit popups are proven to convert an additional 2 – 4% of your visitors into email subscribers and paying customers.

-You can use exit intent popups combined with <a href="https://optinmonster.com/features/onsite-retargeting/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">OnSite retargeting</a> to show different popup messages to new visitors vs returning visitors.
-The exit-intent trigger is just one of many triggers available in our popup maker.
+You can use exit intent popups combined with <a href="https://optinmonster.com/features/onsite-retargeting/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">OnSite Retargeting</a> to show different popup messages to new visitors vs returning visitors.

-These advanced popup triggers are highly effective in growing your email list, reducing WooCommerce cart abandonment, and saving you moeny on PPC advertising and retargeting ads.
+These advanced popup triggers are highly effective in growing your email list, reducing cart abandonment, and saving you moeny on PPC advertising and retargeting ads.

 > In only 7 months, we added more than 95,000 names to our email list using OptinMonster's Exit Intent™ technology.
-We strongly recommend it!<br>
+We strongly recommend it!<br />
-> Michael Stelzner, Founder of Social Media Examiner (<a href="https://optinmonster.com/how-social-media-examiner-250000-subscribers-using-optinmonster-split-testing/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)
+> Michael Stelzner, Founder of Social Media Examiner <a href="https://optinmonster.com/how-social-media-examiner-250000-subscribers-using-optinmonster-split-testing/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>

 === Smart Page Targeting and Behavior Based Personalization ===